sesharim/sesharim.github.io/_posts/2015-10-24-how-to-create-blog.md

 Well, this is it.
 Now we can create new markdown post, save it into _posts folder, and just run:
 {% highlight sh %}
+$ git commit -am 'added new blog post'
+$ git push origin your_branch
 $ bundle exec cap production deploy
 {% endhighlight %}

 I'm a big fun of DigitalOcean, it's really awesome to deploy any size of project.
 Works fast, and here's a gift for you, **[10$](https://www.digitalocean.com/?refcode=0f6d5c28d999)** to setup your first instance.
 Enjoy!

+However, you could use [Github Pages][github_pages] which is free.

 We're [agency](http://customgears.net/#contacts) that helps to bring your ideas into real life.
 Ping us for help.